HiroyukiTsujino/OMIP1-OMIP2/ANALYSIS/README.md

 First thing to do
 --------

+  * See README.md in the top directory for how to obtain and place the datasets.

-  * Make symbolic link to top directories of data archive.
+  * Make symbolic links to data archive.
     Use sample/make_symbolic_link.sh if you like.

     - model    ---> ${Where_Archive_is_Extracted}/model